ABOUT

 (C++, In Progress)

-strength reduction; multithreaded pass manager improved compile
+and strength reduction; multithreaded pass manager improved compile

 times by ~35%.